Hi, I'm Dmitry Zhdankin.

 Right before my first semester at Harvard, I went on a road trip where I drove for 18 hours to see two buildings: Philip Johnson's Glass House and Frank Lloyd Wright's Fallingwater.
 The experience of seeing these iconic buildings made me realize how much I love architecture, real estate, and creating unique experiences with physical spaces.

-I currently live in Los Angeles where I work at intersection of real estate acquistions & data science at CSS.
+I currently live in Los Angeles where I work at intersection of real estate acquistions & data science.